-The kernel will assert ZX_EVENT_SIGNALED on these four events in the following order of increasing severity: ZX_SYSTEM_EVENT_MEMORY_PRESSURE_NORMAL, ZX_SYSTEM_EVENT_MEMORY_PRESSURE_WARNING, ZX_SYSTEM_EVENT_MEMORY_PRESSURE_CRITICAL, ZX_SYSTEM_EVENT_OUT_OF_MEMORY.
+The kernel will assert ZX_EVENT_SIGNALED on these five events in the following order of increasing severity: ZX_SYSTEM_EVENT_MEMORY_PRESSURE_NORMAL, ZX_SYSTEM_EVENT_MEMORY_PRESSURE_WARNING, ZX_SYSTEM_EVENT_MEMORY_PRESSURE_CRITICAL, ZX_SYSTEM_EVENT_IMMINENT_OUT_OF_MEMORY, and ZX_SYSTEM_EVENT_OUT_OF_MEMORY.
 Exactly one of these events will assert ZX_EVENT_SIGNALED at a given time.

 Both ZX_SYSTEM_EVENT_OUT_OF_MEMORY and ZX_SYSTEM_EVENT_MEMORYPRESSURE* retrieve events corresponding to system memory pressure levels, but there is a key difference in the way these events are intended to be used.
 A process waiting on the any of the ZX_SYSTEM_EVENT_MEMORYPRESSURE* events must undertake actions that free up memory and attempt to relieve the memory pressure on the system.
 On the other hand, a process waiting on the ZX_SYSTEM_EVENT_OUT_OF_MEMORY event must perform necessary actions in preparation for a clean shutdown - at this point it is too late to attempt recovery to a healthy memory pressure level.